Welfare grant scheme

 How do I apply to the Welfare Grant Scheme?

-You may apply over the phone or online.
+You can apply over the phone.

 You can make an application over the telephone by contacting the Welfare Grant Team between 8:45am and 2pm Monday-Friday, on 01454 868899.